everpress-co/mailster/readme.txt

 = 3.1.1 =

+* fixed: time specific auto responders sent only on Sundays causes sending the following to be way in the future
+* fixed: type in test bounce message
 * fixed: typo in subscriber query causes database error
 * fixed: PHP warning of undefined variable in option bar
 * added: filter `mailster_campaign_meta_defaults` to filter default meta values